cghlee/poi-mapper/README.md

 sightsee, have lunch or dinner, or grab a drink).

-The PoI Mapper outputs an interactive map in HTML format to either locally store for offline access, or for hosting online as a static web page.
+The PoI Mapper outputs an interactive map in HTML format to either locally store or host online as a web page.

 ## Dependencies